Has Anybody Seen My Gal (film): Production

-Working titles of the film were Oh Money, Money and Has Anybody Seen My Girl.
+The film's working titles were Oh Money, Money and Has Anybody Seen My Girl.

-James Dean has an uncredited role as a young man in one of the soda fountain scenes.
+James Dean has an uncredited role as a young man in one of the soda-fountain scenes.

 Home media

-Universal released this film on DVD in 2006 as part of the Rock Hudson Screen Legend Collection, a 3-disc set featuring four other films (A Very Special Favor, The Golden Blade, The Last Sunset, and The Spiral Road).
-Universal then re-released this film in 2015 as a stand-alone DVD as part of its Universal Vault Series.
-There is also a Region 2 DVD release of this film.
+Universal released this film on DVD in 2006 as part of the Rock Hudson Screen Legend Collection, a three-disc set featuring four other films (A Very Special Favor, The Golden Blade, The Last Sunset and The Spiral Road).
+Universal released the film in 2015 as a standalone DVD as part of its Universal Vault Series.